trisfaizal/Marketing-Site/src/_posts/2019-09-30-exploring-subpaths.md

 <div class="video-embed" style="padding-bottom:60.5%;"><iframe allowtransparency="true" title="Wistia video player" allowFullscreen frameborder="0" scrolling="no" class="wistia_embed" name="wistia_embed" src="https://fast.wistia.net/embed/iframe/6erzjiily8" width="400" height="225"></iframe></div>

-To achieve this on CloudCannon you could create a monolithic Jekyll site that has your blog, docs and marketing site.
+To achieve this you could create a monolithic Jekyll site that has your blog, docs and marketing site.
 If you have a small amount of content this works fine, however if you have a large amount of content your build times, content structure and site complexity will soon get out of control.
 It also